nsslabcuus/dochub/virus_analyze/2019-01-29-Application-API.md

 },
 ```

-If this is an Unknown Commands:
+If this is an Unknown Command.

 ```json
 {